 How to complete the Work It Off Program

 The “Work It Off” Program will allow students to perform a minimum of two hours of community service and apply this service to one citation per academic year.
 The service must be performed after receiving the ticket.
 Through this partnership, students will be able to log in to the VAC’s GivePulse web site to help facilitate the process of “working off” the ticket.

 - After setting up an online account through the Volunteer Action Center, students will have access to service opportunities approved by the Center for Community Engagement.
 Upon completion of their volunteer hours, the student will need to log the hours in GivePulse.
 (Note: students cannot log their hours with a RSO, sorority/fraternity, or other on-campus program if they want to apply it toward the Work It Off Program.
 The only exception is for VAC programs such as Dream BIG, Literacy Program, the Full Circle Food Pantry, and Razorback Food Recovery.)

-- After logging their hours, the student will need to print off these logged hours along and bring them to the Center for Community Engagement Office (Arkansas Union A643, above Au Bon Pain).
+- After logging their hours, the student will need to print off these logged hours along and bring them to the Center for Community Engagement Office (Arkansas Union A643, above Hill Coffee Company).
 Center for Community Engagement staff will verify the hours of service and provide the student with a verification letter.

-- To complete the Work It Off process, the student will take their verification letter as well as a completed Work-It-Off-Form to the Parking and Transit Department, much in the way that they would bring a check to pay off a ticket.
+- To complete the Work It Off process, the student will take their verification letter as well as a completed Work-It-Off-Form to the Parking and Transit Department (155 S Razorback Rd, Fayetteville, AR 72701), much in the way that they would bring a check to pay off a ticket.

 Work It Off Resources

-Work It Off is available for students at: uark.givepulse.com
+Work It Off volunteer opportunities are available for students at uark.givepulse.com

-For questions regarding the Work It Off Program, please contact us at firstname.lastname@example.org.
+For questions regarding the Work It Off Program, please contact ASG Director of Parking and Transit Anthony Kammerer at firstname.lastname@example.org.